eacrawford02/eacrawford02.github.io/_posts/2022-06-30-vcxsrv-tutorial.md

 xauth add "$DISPLAY" . "$magiccookie"
 ```

 To verify that the entry was successfully added, run the same `xauth list` command again--it should print the entry.
 For more information on the xauth command, refer to [https://www.ibm.com/docs/en/aix/7.2?topic=x-xauth-command](https://www.ibm.com/docs/en/aix/7.2?topic=x-xauth-command).
+Note that a new xauth entry must be added to the authorization file whenever the host address changes (such as when connecting to a new router).

 Now that the .Xauthority authorization file has been edited, we can copy it into the host's UserProfile folder (which we grab using cmd.exe):